 Should you work for an AMC?

-It’s a business decision, depending on how busy you are, how likely you will be able to get new clients if a current one goes with an AMC, whether or not you use associate appraisers, etc.
+It’s a business decision, depending on how busy you are, how likely you will be able to get new lender clients, whether or not you use associate appraisers, etc.